shedivesin/geomancy/rings.md

     0000101111010011
     0000110100101111

-These sequences, joined in a loop, contain every geomantic figure within them and, in some sense, represent balance and the totality of human experience.

 One should use caution in breaking the ring into four figures: only a small number of ways of doing this are elementally balanced, and further these depend greatly upon the system of elemental correspondences that you use.